Kushner’s Claims About National Stockpile Contradicted by Trump’s Own Administration

 On Thursday afternoon, HHS updated the portion of its website that describes the national strategic stockpile and appeared to alter it slightly to more closely coincide with Kushner’s comments on Thursday.

-Katherine McKeogh, a spokeswoman for the Department of Health and Human Services, told Politico in a statement Friday that the edits were in the works prior to Kushner's appearance at the Thursday briefing.
+Katherine McKeogh, a spokeswoman for the Department of Health and Human Services, told Politico in a statement Friday the revisions were in progress before Kushner's appearance at the Thursday briefing.